 What types of books do you accept?

-We accept books from baby through adult in excellent condition dating from 1996 and newer, magazines from 2016/2017, National Geographic magazines from 2000, college level textbooks, and new, e-readers (Nooks and Kindles, etc).
+We accept books from baby through adult in excellent condition dating from 1998 and newer, college-level textbooks within the past 10 years, and e-readers (Nooks and Kindles, etc).
 We do not accept encyclopedias or magazines at this time.

 What condition should the books be in?

-We accept used books that are in excellent and “like new” condition and come from a smoke-free environment.
+We accept used books that are in good through “like-new” condition and come from a smoke-free environment.
 The Book Fairies is committed to being a green organization.
-For that reason, books that show extensive wear and tear, mildew or damage will be recycled.
+For that reason, books showing extensive wear and tear, mildew, or damage will be recycled.

 Where do my donated books go?

 The Book Fairies works with school districts and organizations that can benefit from free reading material across metropolitan New York.
-The baby and preschool books are distributed across preschool programs, daycare centers, homeless shelters and soup kitchens.
-Elementary, middle school and high school books are distributed directly to schools and programs that support students in impoverished areas.
-The adult books are sent to homeless shelters, soup kitchens, Little Free Libraries, hospitals, and more.
+The baby and preschool books are distributed across preschool programs, daycare centers, homeless shelters, etc. Elementary, middle school, and high school books are distributed directly to schools and programs that support students in impoverished areas such as soup kitchens, Little Free Libraries, hospitals, and more.
 The adult books replenish our train station libraries, grocery store libraries, and additional programs that provide for at-risk individuals.

 How do I receive books if I am an individual?

 Depending on your town and district, you may qualify to receive books.
-Eligibility is based upon residence in a mid to high poverty districts, as determined by the U.S. government.
+Eligibility is based upon residence in a mid to high poverty district, as determined by the U.S. government.